swlaschin/fsharpforfunandprofit.com/_posts/2015-11-11-understanding-parser-combinators-2.md

 ## 7. Parsing lists with separators

-Another common requirement is parsing lists, seperated by something like commas or whitespace.
+Another common requirement is parsing lists, separated by something like commas or whitespace.

 To implement a "one or more" list, we need to: